-- Backpressure may cause backflow to occur when the potable supply piping is connected to a system or fixture which exceeds the operating pressure of the supply pressure of the supply piping.
-Higher pressure can be caused by booster pumps, boilers, pressure vessels or elevated piping in places such as high rise buildings or tanks.
+- Backpressure may occur when the potable supply piping is connected to a system or fixture which exceeds the operating pressure of the supply piping.
+Higher pressure can be caused by booster pumps, boilers, pressure vessels, or elevated piping in places such as high-rise buildings or tanks.
 If these connections are not properly protected, potable and non-potable water or liquids can be forced into the potable supply system.

-The State Department of Health Title 17 mandates water purveyors, such as EBMUD, to administer a cross-connection control prevention program, which helps keep potable water from contaminant and pollutant exposure.
+The California Code of Regulations, Title 17, mandates water purveyors, such as EBMUD, to administer a cross-connection control prevention program, which helps keep potable water from contaminant and pollutant exposure.

 Please let EBMUD know of any situation that may require a backflow device.
 Sometimes conditions on properties change that may require a backflow device, such as treating a boiler with additives or installing a well with a pump.

-For safety purposes, please inform the Backflow Section of any changers that might require backflow protection.
+For safety purposes, please inform the Backflow Section of any changes that might require backflow protection.

 If you are required to install a backflow assembly, please follow these guidelines: